Frameworks for managing social media marketing

 - Data Hub Activity: shows you the posts that took place whilst sharing content, great for understating trends.

 - Landing Pages: lets you the top landing pages from your social referrals.

 - Trackbacks: get data on what sources are providing you with traffic, great for finding potential influencers for your brand to work with.

 - Conversions: critical for your ROI reporting- how many goals were completed or assisted by social activity and can drill down by platform.

 - Plugins Users Flow: most websites now have social sharing plugins, this report will help you understand how people are interacting with your content for example some social sharing buttons may be working better than others, or content types e.g blogs may get more shares on Linkedin than Twitter.

-I hope you find the TALKING social media acronym useful.
-For more on social media marketing management see the Smart Insights 7 Steps Social Media strategy guide and example social media plans.
+I hope you find the TALKING social media management framework useful.
+For more on social media marketing management see our Social Media Marketing Learning Path for modules ranging from strategic planning to trends and tactics.